-My name is Jean-Luc Williams, I am a Psychology Intern and Doctoral candidate currently working at the Psychology and Wellness Centre.
-I am a student member of the College of Psychologists of New Brunswick (CPNB) and sit on the Professional Affair’s Committee (PAC), I am also a student member with the Canadian Psychological Association (CPA) and Peer Mentor with this organization.
+My name is Jean-Luc Williams, I am a Psychotherapist and Doctoral candidate currently working at the Psychology and Wellness Centre.
+I am a student member of the College of Psychologists of New Brunswick (CPNB) and sit on the Professional Affair’s Committee (PAC), I am also a student member with the Canadian Psychological Association (CPA) and a student member of the Canadian Counselling and Psychotherapy Association (CCPA).
 As an Intern, I am currently supervised by Licensed Psychologist, Paulette Lévesque.

 I have been at my current position at the Psychology and Wellness Centre for the past year and would describe my therapeutic style as eclectic.
 However, I mainly practice a Cognitive and Behavioural approach which focuses on modifying behaviours and thoughts as well as Evidence Based Therapy.
 My client base mainly consists of adults; however, I have seen some teenagers as young as 16 and also some elderly clients.

 As I tell many of my clients, I know it takes a great deal of courage to reach out and ask for help; however I do not view asking for help as a weakness, I rather see it as a demonstration of one’s strength to admit to themselves they need to see out help and take control of their lives.
 As such, I am committed in the healing nature which therapy offers and take pride in creating a area where clients feel safe, respected and supported.
 I address many different issues which may include: